Buffalo Ridge Orchard

 T.D. and Sarah Holub founded Garden Oasis in 2013, on just half an acre of land.
 By a stroke of luck, they were able to buy a farm in the rolling hills just a stone’s throw from where T.D. grew up in Coggon, Iowa.

-Their farm now consists of 10 acres of sustainably raised, pesticide-free vegetables, eggs, and pasture-raised broilers.
+Their farm now consists of 10 acres of sustainably raised, pesticide-free vegetables, grown in the field and in 3 hoop houses that T.D. built by hand.

 T.D. says,